m4guu/m4guu/README.md

 #now

 i'm currently in the last semester of Automation and Robotics at Gdansk University of Technology.
-During my studies and exactly in October 2021 I started programming in java script
+During my studies and exactly in October 2021 I started programming in java script:mortar_board::mortar_board::mortar_board:

 <img align="right" alt="GIF" src="https://media.giphy.com/media/QHE5gWI0QjqF2/giphy.gif" width="500" height="320" />every day I develop myself in the widely understood frontend and since

 a month in backend.
 I quickly assimilate new knowledge, which is reflected in my projects

 🛠  **Technologies and tools**